oguimbal/jcool-docs/negociation/claims.md

 - If you accepted everything, then your dispute is resolved !
-- If you posted some counter propositions or abandon propositions, then your opponent will be notified: It is now his/her turn to review your propositions.
+- If you posted some counter-propositions or abandon-propositions, then your opponent will be notified: it is now his turn to review your propositions.

 ## What should I do once I reviewed claims ?